 An increase in organic traffic really boils down to SERP positioning.
 The higher you rank on a Google search, the more traffic you will receive.
 It’s that simple.
-The intent behind the strategies below will be to improve this positioning.
-It is important that you track your exact keyword ranking after enacting changes.
+The intent behind the strategies below will be to improve this positioning. t is important that you track your exact keyword ranking with a rank tracking tool like Linkio after enacting changes.

 For additional strategies when updating old blogs, check out this article by Search Engine Journal.

 The easiest change to make is changing the time stamp.
 If your post displays a date when it was written, change that to a current, “last updated,” date.